-For Vegan MoFo, I’m doing a series called Back in Thyme, in which I travel to other periods of my life.
+For Vegan Month of Food, I’m doing a series called Back in Thyme, in which I travel to other periods of my life.
 Today I’m setting the date to the year 2005 when I discovered the joys of vegetarian bacon wrapped dates…

 After David and I had been engaged for about six months, I went vegetarian.
 And that’s when I started eating bacon wrapped dates… at Fatty’s vegetarian cafe in Eagle Rock, California.

 Fatty’s was a restaurant in a repurposed space that used to be an automobile service station.
 The large door where cars rolled in for muffler replacement and tire rotation was sealed shut.
 Tables were scattered alongside it.

 Inside there were twinkling Christmas lights strewn across the front window in a space that felt romantic and airy.
 It was even kind of formal for a place that used to focus on motor oil instead of olive oil.

 In the days when our most beloved group activity involved crooning our karaoke favorites (Blaze of Glory for David, Baby Got Back or Rollout for me), going to Eagle Rock ticked all of the boxes.

 We’d hit up Fatty’s for dinner and order from their “monstrous little plates” to start.
 They’d bring out bacon wrapped dates made with vegetarian bacon and jack cheese.
 Then an order of Mexican potato skins.

 For dinner, David would order the ravioli.
 I would get mousacca or their roasted vegetable salad.